 To apply for Ontario Renovates in Greater Sudbury, you can download a printable application from the Greater Sudbury web site, or you can visit a public library or the housing services center.
 You can return applications via postal mail or drop-off.

-Applications for 2018 closed on July 31.
+Applications for last year was closed.
 Visitors should check back with the web site for information on when 2019 applications will be accepted.

 Grey County Ontario Renovates Program